 An adjudication panel of UK consultant neonatologists will be convened to review the individual level data of a sample of babies with clinically suspected sepsis.
 Two experts, masked to the location of birth and the neonatal unit, will review each case, state their individual opinion regarding the diagnosis of sepsis, and if not unanimous, a third expert will be involved to help reach a consensus.
-The adjudication panel will also review the individual level data of babies who die during the intrapartum period to determine whether sepsis was the primary cause of death.
-Full details of the adjudication panel process will be included in a separate Blinded Endpoint Adjudication Committee Protocol.
+The adjudication panel will also review the individual level data of babies who die during the intrapartum period, or when the timing of intrauterine death was unclear, to determine whether sepsis was the primary cause of death.
+Full details of the adjudication panel process will be included in a separate blinded endpoint Adjudication Committee Protocol.